*As changes are constantly being made, be sure to check the official GMAC website for up to date information*

 During the COVID-19 pandemic, the GMAT has moved to an online exam format that is remotely proctored.
 It is important to note, however, if test centres in your location are open and you feel safe accessing this test centre facility, you are encouraged to do so.
 Current enhanced safety and hygiene practices are in place for open test centres.

 What is the difference between the online exam and an in-person exam?

 The online GMAT will have the same type and number of items and section times as test centre exams.
 It will also use the same scoring algorithm and score scale for Sections Scores and Total Score as the test-centre version.
 There are however several differences that should be noted.
-Firstly, the online GMAT does not allow use of a physical note board and pen during the exam, and as such, an online whiteboard feature has been added for you to use during the exam.
+Firstly, the online GMAT now gives you the option and flexibility to use both a physical whiteboard and an online whiteboard for your scratch work and/or take notes.
 Additionally, the online GMAT has omitted the Analytical Writing Assessment section of the exam.
+As opposed to the in-person exam however, the online GMAT must be written in the section order given.
 Furthermore, it is important to note the GMAT online exam will not count towards your yearly or lifetime exam attempt limit.
 Finally, at this time the GMAT Online exam can only be taken once.
 Score cancellations and retakes will not be available, with the exception of verified technical issues.

 Registering for the GMAT online exam?

 Exam appointments are available online 24 hours a day, 7 days a week from April 20, 2020 to June 15, 2020.
 You can schedule an appointment up to 24 hours before an available testing window, however, NO appointment changes can be made within 24 hours of a scheduled appointment time.